Key updates to Retailer Terms and Conditions

 - a Certificate of Electrical Safety issued under the Electricity Safety Act 1998 (Vic) and Electricity Safety (Installations) Regulations 2009 (Vic) for the supply and installation of a Solar System and / or a Solar Battery System (as applicable);

-- a Compliance Certificate issued by a licenced plumber in accordance with the Building Act 1993 (Vic) for the supply and installation of a Solar Hot Water System (as applicable);
+- a Compliance Certificate issued by a licensed plumber in accordance with the Building Act 1993 (Vic) for the supply and installation of a Solar Hot Water System (as applicable);

-- the Solar Provider Statement in the form supplied by Solar Victoria (the Retailer acknowledges and agrees that a Customer’s eligibility to participate in the Program is dependent on the Retailer providing this Statement);
+- the Solar Provider Statement in the form supplied by Solar Victoria (the Retailer acknowledges and agrees that a Customer’s eligibility to participate in a Program is dependent on the Retailer providing this statement);

 - pre-approval from the relevant local distribution network service provider for the connection of a Solar Battery System to the electricity distribution network; and

-- all other information and documents requested by Solar Victoria in connection with the Program.
+- all other information and documents requested by Solar Victoria in connection with the relevant Program.

-- The Retailer must promptly comply with all requests for information from, and directions given by, Solar Victoria related to the Retailer’s participation in the Program.
+- The Retailer must promptly comply with all requests for information from, and directions given by, Solar Victoria related to the Retailer’s participation in relevant Program.